Behavioral Health Depression Prevention Screening Programs

 - A virtual library that has of a variety of mental health topics

 The focus of this program is the newly delivered mother of a newborn child.
 Postpartum depression is not an uncommon condition after delivery.
 This program provides the resources to help you understand why some women experience what is commonly known as "the baby blues" and how to deal with the symptoms.

 Depression Screening After a Medical Admission

 This prevention program focuses on WHA members ages 18 + years of age identified with a medical condition (i.e. diabetes, asthma, cardiac issues, chronic pain, cancer, etc.) who are at risk for depression.
-The program provides support and resources to help you as you recover from a medical event or hospital stay.
+The program provides support and resources to help you recover from a medical event or hospital stay.

 Poorly Controlled Diabetes with a Cardiac Event

-This program is for WHA members 18+ years of age living with diabetes that is poorly controlled (HbA1c >8.0%) and have had at least one cardiac event.
+This program is for WHA members 18+ years of age living with diabetes that is poorly controlled (HbA1c >8.0%) and has had at least one cardiac event.
 The program provides support and resources to help you cope with the challenges of managing these conditions.